 Academic dishonest in any of its forms, including cheating, plagiarism, misuse of the University web site, failure to comply with guidelines for the conduct of human or animal research, and all aspects of professional ethics, will not be tolerated.
 Any form of academic dishonesty is a basis for dismissal from the program.

 FACULTY CONTACT INFORMATION

 Instructor to be assigned.

-Students are directed to consult their approved program timeline or communicate with the Office of Student Services or the University President to confirm selection of their course instructor.
+Students are directed to consult with the University administration to confirm the selection of the course instructor.